reichlab/docs.zoltardata/docs/FileFormats.md

 ## Quantile forecast format (CSV)

-Zoltar libraries support importing quantile data via the COVID-19 CSV format documented at [covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub/blob/master/README.md#data-model).
-While this format is not supported by Zoltar itself (i.e., you cannot upload one directly - you must always upload JSON files in the [above format](#project-creation-configuration-json)), the Zoltar libraries allow you to translate between the two.
+Zoltar libraries support importing quantile data (see [Validation.md](Validation.md) for more information) via the COVID-19 CSV format documented at [covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub/blob/master/README.md#data-model).
+While this format is not supported by Zoltar itself (i.e., you cannot upload one directly - you must always upload JSON files in the [above format](#project-creation-configuration-json)), the libraries allow you to translate between the two.

-Please see the above link for CSV column details.
-The Zoltar libraries ignore all but the following, which are allowed to be in any order: `"target"`, `"location"` (translated to Zoltar's "unit" concept), `"type"`, `"quantile"`, and `"value"`.
+Columns: The Zoltar libraries ignore all but the following, which are allowed to be in any order:

-Please see [Validation.md](Validation.md) for details about quantile and value data.
+- `"target"`: a unique id for the target
+- `"location"`: a unique id for the location (we have standardized to [FIPS codes](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code)).
+It is translated to Zoltar's "unit" concept.
+- `"type"`: one of either `"point"` or `"quantile"`
+- `"quantile"`: a value between 0 and 1 (inclusive), stating which quantile is displayed in this row. if type=="point" then NA.
+- `"value"`: a numeric value representing the value of the quantile function evaluated at the probability specified in quantile

+See [quantile-predictions.csv](quantile-predictions.csv) for an example.